-Once extracted, how does oil and gas become the resin that will eventually be the plastic we use in our daily lives?
+Sharon Lavigne, 2021 Goldman Prize Awardee from RISE St. James and Diane Wilson from San Antonio Bay Estuarine Waterkeeper have stepped up the fight for environmental justice against the plastic production boom on the Gulf Coast of the United States.
+Once extracted, how does oil and gas become the products, part of the plastic production boom poisoning environmental justice communities?
 Then we buy these products, the social and environmental justice issues are covered up by cool marketing campaigns.
 This is PART TWO of a special seven-part series, called, “The Plastic Plague: Connecting the Dots between Extraction, Inequity, and Pollution.”
-Check out Part 1 – Part 3 – Part 4 – Part 5 – Part 6
+Check out Part 1 – Part 3 – Part 4 – Part 5 – Part 6 – Part 7

 During part one of our Plastic Plague series, we investigated Extraction: How fracking and drilling for fossil fuels is the foundation from which the ills of plastic are born and how a boom in oil production is set to make the United States the world’s largest supplier of oil.
 Thus giving way to an increase in health and environmental issues, as well as movement toward massive plastic production in the near future.
 Cheap gas is driving the industry to create plastic, not based on consumer demand, but on inflated economic drivers that are forcing plastic consumption onto the general public.
 If you have not listened to our last episode, definitely check it out and be sure to hit Subscribe.